ivanearisty/obsidian/Classes + Uni/Open Source/OS Write Up.md

 ## Assignment Summary

 ### Summary
 Welcome to your first major assignment in Open Source & Professional Software Development.
-Your team's mission is to create a **template repository** for a modern Python project.
+Your team's mission is to create a repository for a modern Python project.
 This repository will serve as the foundation for all subsequent project work in this course.

 This assignment is not just about writing code; it is about establishing the **structure, processes, and tooling** that enable sustainable, high-quality software development.
 You will build a small, multi-component system, but the primary deliverables are the repository structure, the CI/CD pipeline, and the clear separation of concerns.